LoFTechs/LTSDK-Doc/docs/LT_IM_SDK_Android_Document.md

     .build());
 ```

--   Document Message: If using **LTDocumentMessage** to send a document message，the message shall be sent to LT designated cloud space.
+-   Document Message: If using **LTDocumentMessage** to send a document message, the message shall be sent to LT designated cloud space.
 If other designated space is required, use **LTCustomMessage** to customize the sending.
 In **LTDocumentMessage**, can send original contact info or thumbnail file path by using client's local files.
 LT also provides an **extInfo** column for attached info, such as the file size to be displayed on the image.

 ```java
 Uri documentUri = Uri.parse(Environment.getExternalStorageDirectory() + File.separator + "Download/27dc2d02-a0df-47d9-9443-f8678356e25e.doc");